-- have just removed their kids from school and are feeling overwhelmed by all that the internet has to share with them.
+- have just removed their kids from school and are feeling overwhelmed by too much internet info.

-- have been homeschooling but their home life has grown to be full of endless arguing and frustration.
+- have been homeschooling but their home life is full of endless arguing and frustration.

 - have teenagers who have been miserable in school but are afraid it might be too late for them to start homeschooling

 I am a homeschooling coach and an unschooling mentor

 who works with parents who are frustrated with their current educational approach.